ELEVATING YOUNG MUSICIANS WITH INSPIRATION, CONNECTIONS, AND ACCOMPLISHMENT

 - There is no cost to apply.

-- The Preliminary round will continue to be virtual while Finals will be in person with a nationally recognized judge.
+– Jr. & Sr. High Students: 1st prize is $2,000, 2nd prize is $1,500, 3rd prize is $500 - The Preliminary round is virtual while Finals are in person with a nationally recognized judge.
 All finalists will have the opportunity to participate in a live session following their category/division’s auditions to receive additional education and feedback from their judge.

 More About the Competition